 Your balance system helps you stand and move without falling.
 Your brain makes sense of information received from the nerves of your eyes, inner ear, muscles and joints to help you stay balanced.
 This complex system is known as your vestibular system.

 Balance testing can help determine the cause of your dizziness or imbalance.
-Certain Audiologists with special equipment can perform diagnostic dizziness assessments.
+Certain Audiologists or Acousticians with special equipment can perform diagnostic dizziness assessments.
 At the same time, you can expect to undergo a full diagnostic assessment of your hearing.

 The test process determines the relationship between the components of your vestibular system.
 This will guide further medical and rehabilitation management.